-Minneapolis has long been known for its theater and music scenes, not to mention MIA and the Walker Art Center, but it doesn’t end there.
+Minneapolis has long been known for its theater and music scenes, not to mention the Minneapolis Institute of Art and the Walker Art Center, but it doesn’t end there.
 Art is literally spilling onto our streets in the form of commissioned murals.
 Murals are seemingly everywhere you look, but here are a few to get you started on your outdoor art crawl.

 “The Times They Are A-Changin’”